Part 1: Why many companies struggle with digital transformation

 57% have drawn up a training plan, but know that it is still a long road ahead for their companies.
 Only 2% see no need for action.Source: Skillsoft

 Knowledge is present in enormous amounts in just about any company.
 In most cases, however, it lies dormant and is not being used.
 “If only Siemens knew what Siemens knows…” The same applies to so many.
 New knowledge is not shared across the whole company, but instead lands in silos.
 Instead of breaking down barriers, companies are increasingly likely to externalize required knowledge and rely solely on the capabilities of consulting offices.
 The priceless wealth of existing knowledge needs to be made accessible to everyone in the company, however, in order to reap the benefits of digital transformation.
 Employees need opportunities to access existing as well new knowledge.

-We will be showing you how you can master this challenge for your own company in our next article.
-Sign up to receive our blog news here, and be sure not to miss part 2 of our series: Digitalization of production: How to
+We will be showing you how you can master this challenge for your own company in our next article Digitalization of production: How to.
+Sign up to receive our blog news here, and be sure not to miss upcoming blog articles.

 Further articles on the topic: